agg23/Sila/README.md

 You must obtain these keys from the Twitch developer portal, with your own registered application: https://dev.twitch.tv/console/apps.
 You must create a "Confidential" client with `http://localhost` as your OAuth redirect URL.
 We choose "Confidential" here as Twitch does not allow unauthorized clients to access certain key APIs unless it comes from a "Confidential" client.
 So while it's wrong to ship a private key with the application, we have no choice.

+**Important Notice: Registration Bug in Twitch Developer Console**

+We've identified an intermittent issue during the application registration process in the Twitch Developer Console where attempts to register your application will fail silently.
+This typically occurs if the chosen name for your application is either restricted or has already been taken by another user.
+Your key cannot have spaces as if it does, it will silently fail.
+For instance, the name `Sila for Twitch` was problematic, whereas `MyKeyForSila` was successful.

+If you encounter a failure at the `Create` screen, we recommend trying alternative application names.
+Persist with different names until the registration succeeds.

 ## FAQ

 ### Why "Sila"